francyfox/BunSqStat/README.md

 > **Real-time Squid proxy log analyzer with powerful search capabilities** ⚡

-BunSqStat is a modern, high-performance web application for analyzing Squid proxy server logs in real-time.
-Built with the latest technologies including Bun, Vue 3, Redis Stack, and RediSearch for lightning-fast full-text search.
+> **BunSqStat is a modern, high-performance web application for analyzing Squid proxy server logs in real-time.
+Built with the latest technologies including Bun, Vue 3, Redis Stack, and RediSearch for lightning-fast full-text search.**

+> **From version 0.21.0 we started to use bun-baseline version for virtual machines compatibility**

 ## Quick Start